alphagov/pay-products/README.md

 |[```/v1/api/products/{productId}/payments```](docs/api_specification.md#get-v1apiproductsproductidpayments) | GET | Gets a list of payments that belong to a specific product specified by productId |
 |[```/v1/api/gateway-account/{gatewayAccountId}```](docs/api_specification.md#get-v1apigatewayaccountgatewayaccountid) | PATCH | Updates a specific field of a given gateway-account of products specified by gatewayAccountId |
 |[```/v1/api/products/{productId}/regenerate-api-token```](docs/api_specification.md#post-v1apiproductsproductexternalidregenerate\-api\-token)        | POST    |  Gets a new API token from Public Auth application and replaces an old API token with the new token for the specified `productId`.|

+## Vulnerability Disclosure

+GOV.UK Pay aims to stay secure for everyone.
+If you are a security researcher and have discovered a security vulnerability in this code, we appreciate your help in disclosing it to us in a responsible manner.
+Please refer to our [vulnerability disclosure policy](https://www.gov.uk/help/report-vulnerability) and our [security.txt](https://vdp.cabinetoffice.gov.uk/.well-known/security.txt) file for details.